 The Holy Cross Frog (also known as The Crucifix Frog) is one of Australia’s most striking amphibians.
 It has a bright yellow back and multi-coloured spots forming the shape of a cross.

-It’s small and rotund – at 4.5cm to 6.5cm long it’s roughly the size of an Australian 20 cent piece.
+At 4.5cm to 6.5cm long it’s roughly the size of an Australian 20 cent piece.
 The female is slightly larger than the male.

 The Crucifix Frog is a ground-dwelling burrower.
 While underground, it keeps moist by creating a protective cocoon around itself!
 When rain eventually trickles down to its burrow, and before it resurfaces, the Crucifix Frog eats its own cocoon for a nutritious kick-start.
 Delicious!